16 min left

 In practice the three filters live partly on the map and partly in your boots.
 Route pages give you the aspect and elevation profile to plan around the rose, and community trip reports add ground-truth texture a DEM can't capture — anecdotal colour, not authority.
 Pair them with Aspect & Elevation to round out the picture.

 Good terrain decisions start before the trailhead.
-Plan your line on Snow Trace's slope-angle map, cross-check the day's official bulletin, then confirm the steep sections on the ground with your inclinometer before you commit.
+Plan your line on the map, cross-check the day's official bulletin — which Snow Trace surfaces beside your route by terrain, aspect and elevation — then confirm the steep sections on the ground with your inclinometer before you commit.
 It's free, and you log in with Strava.

 *This article is educational and does not replace formal avalanche training, current local forecasts, or your own judgement in the field.
 Get trained, carry rescue gear, and travel with experienced partners.*